 Behanan's 14 points vs. UT Martin is tied for the sixth most ever at U of L in a freshman career debut and his 12 rebounds were the most in a freshman debut in 36 years (since Larry Williams grabbed 14 boards in the `75-76 opener).

-Averaged 15.5 points and 8 rebounds in a pair of exhibition wins on the Cardinals' foreign trip to the Bahamas in August.
+Averaged 15.5 points and eight rebounds in a pair of exhibition wins on the Cardinals' foreign trip to the Bahamas.

 Wore number 24 as a freshman.

 Averaged 23.3 points, 14.4 rebounds, 3.8 assists and 2.2 blocked shots as a senior last season for Bowling Green, which finished as the Fourth Region runner-up for the second straight season with a 25-8 record.

 2011 McDonald's All-America selection and a Parade Magazine second team All-American.

 A first-team all-state selection as a junior and senior, Behanan was ranked No. 27 nationally in the ESPN 100, 21st by Rivals.com, 23rd by Scout.com, and No. 16 by USA Today recruiting analyst Rob Harrington.

 Scored 11 points and grabbed 11 rebounds in the 2011 Kentucky Derby Festival Basketball Classic all-star game played in Louisville's KFC Yum!
 Center.

 Produced three triple-doubles and 26 double-doubles in 33 games as a senior.
 He scored 1,547 points in two seasons at Bowling Green.

 Averaged 21.2 points, 12.3 rebounds, 4.5 assists, and 2.8 blocks per game as a junior at Bowling Green, a season in which he recorded nine triple-doubles and dished out 14 assists in one contest.
 The Purples fell to Warren Central in double overtime, 63-58, in the 2010 Fourth Region title game.